How to create a Carrier Management Strategy in 10 steps?

 Step 5.
 Perform carrier management audits

-In the audits, you evaluate carrier performance.
-You use the available data and evaluate the performance with both your customer(s) and carriers.
+In audits, you evaluate the carrier's performance.
+You use the available data and assess the performance with both your customer(s) and carriers.
 Use this moment as a time for a good conversation.

 Discuss the lessons learned from the past year, to learn from both customers and carriers and to look ahead to the coming year.